-Finally, with regard to draft Article 15 we wish to express our general support for the dispute settlement provision as drafted, while expressing doubts over the need to insert the opt-out clause under paragraph 3, unless a new specific provision is inserted prohibiting reservations from the treaty.
+Finally, with regard to draft Article 15 we wish to express our general support for the dispute settlement provision contained therein, while expressing doubts over the need to insert the opt-out clause under paragraph 3 as drafted, unless a new specific provision is inserted prohibiting reservations from the treaty.
+In this respect, we note that the precedent of Article 66, paragraph 3, of the UN Convention against Corruption, mentioned in the commentary, is indeed relevant but de facto relates to the possibility of reservations to compulsory dispute settlement being made at the time of signature, ratification, acceptance or approval of or accession to the Convention.
+This matter will have to be carefully reviewed in the course of future treaty negotiations.